Exaga/SAREPO_theme/README.md

 ### SAREPO_theme working LIVE demo: https://sarpi.penthux.net/index.php?p=sarepo ###

-SAREPO_theme features a basic file search function that's PHP driven. **Blank spaces and/or wildcards are unsupported search parameters!** PHP needs to be enabled on the host server in order to use the search function.
-For those who do not have PHP server capabilities, header.html and footer.html files are included.
+SAREPO_theme features a basic file search function that's PHP driven. **Blank spaces and/or wildcards are unsupported search parameters!** PHP v7+ needs to be enabled on the host server in order to use the search function.
+For those who do not have PHP v7+ capabilities, header.html and footer.html files are included.

 ![Image1](https://user-images.githubusercontent.com/19157861/189742610-ed412292-0a20-465a-9e56-9b4cfcf760d6.jpg)